vgteam/sequenceTubeMap/README.md

 ### Execution

-After installation, you can run the tube map by:
+After installation, you can run the Sequence Tube Map:

 1. Open your terminal.
 On Mac, hit `Command` + `Space`, type `terminal.app`, and hit `Enter`.
 On Linux, you can usually hit `Ctrl` + `Alt` + `T`.
 2. Switch to the `sequenceTubeMap` directory: